sonikabhutoria/lemongrove/wp-content/plugins/getwid/readme.txt

 == Changelog ==

+= 1.8.0, May 02 2022 =
+* New block: added the Content Slider block.

+= 1.7.10, Apr 26 2022 =
+* Added the ability to add a link to the Background Featured Image template part block.
+* Fixed an issue with the font size picker.
+* Fixed an issue when content of Post Slider and Post Carousel blocks may disappear in the block editor.

+= 1.7.9, Mar 16 2022 =
+* Improved compatibility with WordPress 5.9.
+* Increased the maximum number of slides in the Media & Text Slider block.
+* Fixed an issue when the first slide's content may have disappeared in the Media & Text Slider block.
+* Fixed an issue with the slide content class in the Media & Text Slider block.
+* Fixed an issue with the button width in the Button Group block.
+* Fixed an issue when some blocks may have not been displayed in the block inserter.

 = 1.7.8, Dec 14 2021 =
 * Minor bugfixes and improvements of the Google Maps, Table and Image Slider blocks.